-Table 18: ADP Instructions describes the keywords used in ADP instructions.
+The following table describes the keywords used in ADP instructions.
 A DHCP offer message can contain a maximum of 15 instructions in either the Bootfile Name option, or in an external file referenced by the include keyword.
 If more than 15 instructions are included, ADP fails to complete and the system generates an error message in the ADP log.

-Table 18: ADP Instructions
+Table 18: ADP instructions